chupup-games/Haxe-StateMachine/README.md

 for change to another state, for example: gameMode.change("gameplay");

 this is a reference to the openfl.display.Sprite your Main class extends.
-It is your like your "drawing canvas", where the graphics get rendered on.
+It is like your "drawing canvas", where the graphics get rendered on.

 Of course, you need also to add a IngameMenuState class.
 But this is easy - just copy MainMenuState and change it's class name, then save it under "IngameMenuState.hx" in your source folder.